IGreisenI/DiscordDissonityActivity/README.md

 - `src/`: Where the main code of the project is.
 - `src/client/`: Where the client code is, here you can set up your Dissonity config.
 - `src/client/nested/`: Where you need to put your Unity WebGL build.
 - `src/server/`: Where the server code is, here the client is served to Discord on request.
-(Colyseus rooms are also defined here!)
-- `src/server/utils`: Utility files for the server, mainly used to code the multiplayer part (Colyseus).
+- `src/server/utils`: Utility files for the server

 ### package.json scripts
 - `npm run colyseus`(Only needed with Colyseus): Generate the Colyseus C# classes for Unity inside `_unity_colyseus`.